 Let’s do a thought exercise about the typical manufacturing automation strategy in China.
-Do they invest in getting automation right, or hope that just having the machinery is enough?
+Do manufacturers invest in getting automation right, or hope that simply buying the machinery is enough?

-A Chinese factory buys a complex piece of equipment on which several entire production lines depend.
-They need to choose one of the subsequent options:
+Here is the scenario.
+A Chinese factory buys a complex piece of equipment that several entire production lines depend on.
+Because the equipment is so new, many of the staff are unfamiliar with its operation.
+The factory needs to choose one of the subsequent options:

 - Option 1 – Send 2 of your maintenance technicians to Europe for a 3 months training (along with a translator) so that they understand the ins and outs of the machine and how to maintain it.

 - Option 2 – Buy the equipment, get it set up, and hope all goes perfectly.